-CLTA's Advocacy Committee is dedicated to promoting language education in the State of California.
-The committee's first goal is to see content standards written for foreign languages.
-In addition to content standards, the Advocacy Committee is working to make sure that funding is available for language educators and language programs.
-If you would like more information about CLTA's Advocacy Committee or about how you can be a language advocate, e-mail Tanya Zaccone at firstname.lastname@example.org.
+CLTA’s Advocacy Committee is dedicated to promoting language education in the State of California.
+The Advocacy Team provides up-to-date information for legislators and the public, sponsors and supports various events, and works to make sure that funding is available for language programs.
+If you would like more information about CLTA’s Advocacy Committee or about how you can be a language advocate, e-mail Tanya Zaccone at email@example.com.
 Please put CLTA Advocacy in the subject line.

-- State Seal of Biliteracy - Find out about the new State Seal of Biliteracy that you can provide for your students as of January 1, 2012.
-Check out all the details by clicking on this link.
-Here is information from the bill that can help you in establishing the State Seal of Biliteracy program for students at your school.
-For more information, see the complete Assembly Bill 815 (Brownley, September 2011).
+- State Seal of Biliteracy – Find out about the State Seal of Biliteracy that you can provide for your students as of January 1, 2012, to show their proficiency in language(s).
+Check out all the details by clicking http://www.cde.ca.gov/sp/el/er/sealofbiliteracy.asp.
+To find out more, and what other states are doing, go to http://sealofbiliteracy.org/

 - Explore all of the videos on this page (they are in English) to hear how developing global competence, including world language skills, is helping Americans complete their work and service projects at home and abroad.
 You might choose to share some or all of these videos with students, counselors and administrators.
 You might even go a step further and use the videos at parent events, such as back to school night and open house.
 Or perhaps make a brief presentation to your school board incorporating these videos.